BDunnCode/cloud-project-one/README.md

 figuring out how to reformat may have even taken longer than the original writing.
 It shows how valuable automated migration tools / migration assistance for large projects and businesses could be.

+# 🧭 Changes in Approach

+Skills and Understanding > Software > Documentation

+Decrease time spent on documentation through a combination of streamlining and clarity of the values above.

+Streamline with:

+- A standardized schema for documentation, deviating as needed.

+- Things like tools and prerequisites may be similar from project-to-project, and they be pasted from one project to another and then trimmed.

+- Full written setup process from project-to-project isn't worth doing.
+Being able to fluently demonstrate the steps in a video demo, however, may be worth exploring.